5 Tennis Tips to Improve Your Return of Serve

 1. Shorten the Backswing

-When you practice the return of serve always imagine that you are returning while having your back against a fence.
-In this way you will not take the racquet too far back; instead you will focus on preparing it behind the path of the incoming ball thus contacting it out in front.
+When you practice the return of serve always imagine that you are having your back against a fence (see picture below).
+In this way, you will not take the racquet too far back, and instead, you focus on preparing it behind the path of the incoming ball thus having a short/abbreviated backswing.

 3. Split Step and Footwork

 Make a small step forward followed by a split step as your opponent tosses the ball up.
-This action will get the body in balance and putting the weight towards the incoming ball.
+This action will get the body in balance and put the weight towards the incoming ball (see the video below).

 4. Move in on the Kick